AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 See the [Share a Commerce account](https://experienceleague.adobe.com/en/docs/commerce-admin/start/commerce-account/commerce-account-share) section of Adobe Commerce Getting Started Guide for detailed steps on setting up a shared account.

+>[!NOTE] The user must have an existing account before they can be granted Shared Access - refer to [Create a Commerce account](https://experienceleague.adobe.com/en/docs/commerce-admin/start/commerce-account/commerce-account-create#create-a-commerce-account) for more details.

 After providing shared access for a new user, the related information is available in **Shared Access** > **Manage Permissions** of your Adobe Commerce account page.

 ![magento-account-shared-manage-permissions](assets/magento_account_shared_manage_permissions.png)